1Password/scim-examples/digitalocean-app-platform/README.md

-#### Selecting Your Tier & Deployment:
+#### Selecting Your Tier:

 * The Basic tier of App Platform is suffient enough for the SCIM bridge.
 * Under Containers, the ```Basic Size``` is defaulted to the ```1 GB RAM | 1 vCPU``` option, however the ```512 MB RAM | 1 vCPU``` option is sufficient for this deployment.
 * ```Number of Containers``` should be set to 1.
 * Select ```Launch Basic App```.

+#### Deployment:

+* The App will begin the build and deploy process but the build will fail.
+This is related to the Dockerfile not being located at the root of the repo as mentioned earlier.
+Although the ```dockerfile_path``` is correctly specified in the ```deploy.template.yaml``` file, this is only provided to DigitalOcean's app detection system and not the build system.

+In order to provide the build system with the correct path:

+* Click on Settings from the Apps Dashboard.
+* Scroll down to App Spec.
+* Download the App Spec.
+* Edit the file by updating the ```dockerfile_path``` value to ```/digitalocean-app-platform/Dockerfile```
+* Upload your file by clicking the ```Upload``` button in the App Spec section.

+**The build process will automatically restart from here.**

-* The App will begin the build and deploy process.
-Once complete, you should receive an alert that states ```Deployed Successfully``` and the URL for the SCIM bridge will be made available on the ```Apps Dashboard```.
+* Once complete, you should receive an alert that states ```Deployed Successfully``` and the URL for the SCIM bridge will be made available on the ```Apps Dashboard```.
 (You may need to refresh your page if the URL is not yet visible at this point)
+* Ensure that you add the provided URL and the bearer token to your IdP and test the connection.
 * Click the URL link and enter the bearer token for your SCIM bridge to start Provisioning tasks.
-* Ensure that you add the provided URL and the bearer token to your IdP.